sartography/SpiffWorkflow/README.md

 anyone else, and was instrumental in helping us get some of these major enhancements working correctly.

-We would like to thank Denny Weinberg (@DennyWeinberg) for his early contributions to DMN support, which we used as a baseline and then extended.
+Thanks also to the many contributions from our community.
+Large and small.
+From Ziad (@ziadsawalha) in the early days to Elizabeth (@essweine) more recently.
+It is good to be a part of this long lived and strong community.

 ## Support
 Commercial support for SpiffWorkflow is available from